About Emily Hunt

 Some of the areas that I may be able to help you with are:

 Articles and Resources

-I regularly work with magazines, websites and companies to create articles and bespoke resources.
-My articles cover a range of areas relating to STEM education and previous titles have included; ‘how to create a mistake-friendly classroom’ and ‘STEM: building early foundations’.
+I regularly do freelance work for magazines, websites and companies to create articles and bespoke resources.
+My articles cover a range of areas relating to STEM education and previous titles have included; ‘no-budget STEM fun at home’, ‘how to create a mistake-friendly classroom’, ‘inspiring an innovation mindset’ and ‘STEM: building early foundations’.
 I also create STEM activities and lesson plans, drawing upon my experience as a classroom teacher and knowledge of the curriculum.

 I have written and developed resources for the following: